 I moved from rural Lincolnshire to Seaford in 2010 and have been a regular at the Community Cinema since its first season.
 I became a volunteer in 2014 and have thoroughly enjoyed being part of such a vibrant organisation.

 I’ve always enjoyed watching a wide range of films and have been a Seaford Cinema member from the beginning, then a volunteer from 2013 – performing Front of House duties – working in the bar, selling tickets, handing out audience reaction slips.
-I then took on the responsibilities for sending out the newsletter, as well as updating the website – and to increase my involvement I’ll be taking on the role of Technical Manager.
-This role not only covers the website, but also overseeing the audio/visual activities and future upgrades!
+I then took on the responsibilities for sending out the newsletter, as well as updating the website – and now am the Technical Manager.
+This role not only covers the website, but also overseeing the audio/visual activities and future upgrades.